antonioChristofoletti/course-alura-django-py/README.md

 # Static Files

--> Firstly It is necessary define the place in which this files is going to stay:
+-> Firstly It is necessary define the place in which these files are going to stay:

 Define this in the file setting.py of the project:
 ```